USC Marshall School of Business

 Students at Marshall have many opportunities to become involved in extracurricular activities.
 The full-time MBA program has over 40 student-run organizations that cover community, career, diversity, social and athletic interests.
 One of the most popular student clubs is Challenge for Charity, through which Marshall students compete against teams from other West Coast MBA programs in athletic, volunteer, social and fundraising events to benefit groups like Special Olympics, Junior Achievement and A Better LA.
 Meanwhile, on the more professional side, USC Marshall Graduate Women in Business helps develop the careers of women MBA students by organizing events, such as lunches with executives, company presentations and panels on women leaders in business.

 Further supplementing students’ extracurricular options, Marshall’s research centers and student organizations host conferences and competitions throughout the year.
-For instance, the USC Marshall Business of Entertainment Association hosts an annual conference on the evolution of the entertainment business, and the school hosts a yearly Asia/Pacific Business Outlook Conference.
+For instance, the USC Marshall Business of Entertainment Association hosts an annual conference on the evolution of the entertainment business.
 Meanwhile, the Lloyd Greif Center for Entrepreneurial Studies organizes the New Venture Seed Competition, through which teams of student, faculty, and staff entrepreneurs from Marshall and other USC graduate schools compete for cash prizes of up to $85,000 in seed funding.

 The Marshall School of Business is located in the University of Southern California’s University Park campus close to downtown Los Angeles.
 Marshall’s graduate programs are housed in Popovich Hall, which, in addition to academic facilities, boasts a café and a courtyard that serve as common meeting places for members of the Marshall community.
 Students and faculty can also take advantage of the nearby Crocker Business Library for their research needs.